 Because the MCL resists widening of the inside of the knee joint, the MCL is usually injured indirectly by traumatic forces in the outside of the knee.
 These are certainly common in contact sports from tackles or “clipping injuries” in football and soccer.
 However, MCL injuries can also occur from noncontact mechanisms such as awkward landing or pivoting events in basketball or slides into base with baseball.
 An MCL tear or sprain can occur in isolation or in combination with injury to the meniscus, cartilage, or cruciate ligaments.

-Medial collateral ligament symptoms
+Symptoms and Classifications of Medial collateral ligament (MCL)

 The most common symptom following a MCL injury is pain directly over the medial aspect of the knee.
 The MCL can be tender to palpation over its attachment to the thighbone (femur) proximally, at its mid-substance, or distally over the shin bone (tibia) depending on the location of injury.
 The pain may also be reproduced by stressing the knee with a force applied to the outside aspect of the knee (“valgus force”), attempting to widen the inner aspect of the joint and stress the MCL.
 While a valgus force is applied, the inner aspect of the joint line can be palpated – widening that is 5 to 10mm greater than the normal, uninjured knee is significant for MCL injury.
 Swelling over the torn ligament may appear, and bruising or general swelling of the joint is not uncommon.
 In more severe injuries, patients may complain that the knee is unstable and feel as though their knee may ‘give out’ or buckle.

 Based on physical examination, MCL injuries are graded in severity on a scale of I to III.